valentin-mereau/YouTube-Exclusion-List-Builder/README.md

 * Standalone executable for v2.0 [macOS done, Windows pending]

 v2.1 [working in progress]
-* Improve performance by using pandas' db feature to better manage the channels to process. [done - pandas appear to be heavy for the standalone executable. optimization have been done with an other approach]
+* Improve performance by using pandas' db feature to better manage the channels to process. [done - pandas appears to be heavy for the standalone executable. optimization have been done with another approach]

 ## License